 Other Workgroup Participants noted that high exit charges close to entry points are not intuitively cost reflective.

-Other Workgroup Participants noted that you get a similar ‘high’ exit charge clos to entry points with both CWD and PS methodologies.
+A Workgroup Participant noted that you get a similar ‘high’ exit charge close to entry points with both CWD and PS methodologies.

-Article 7 c; d and e not assessed see required cost allocation assessment which it is expected will form part of the Article 26 Consultation.
+Workgroup noted that Article 7 c; d and e were not assessed.
+For further information please refer to the Section on cost allocation assessment which it is expected will form part of the Article 26 Consultation.

 Article 8